massalabs/massa-docs/web3-dev/smart-contracts/getting-started.rst

 Now fill the `WALLET_PRIVATE_KEY` variable with your wallet secret key.

-You are now ready to deploy you smart contract with the following command:
+You are now ready to deploy your smart contract with the following command:

 .. code-block:: shell